Video Panels for Long Video Understanding: Introduction

-Overall, the main contributions of this paper are as follows: \begin{itemize} \item We present the first visual prompt engineering method for long-video understanding that requires no training or additional parameters, and can be seamlessly integrated into existing VLMs. \item We show through extensive experiments that our framework improves results across a wide variety of benchmarks, model types, and context sizes. \item We show that fine-tuning can increase the performance even further, without introducing new training data. \end{itemize}
+Beyond zero-shot inference, we also explore whether panels provide a more effective representation for long videos in general.
+By fine-tuning VLMs on their original training data represented as panels, we achieve additional performance gains on long-video benchmarks, demonstrating that video panels complement training-based improvements rather than replacing them.
+Overall, the main contributions of this paper are as follows: \begin{itemize} \item We present the first visual prompt engineering method for long-video understanding that requires no training or additional parameters, and can be seamlessly integrated into existing VLMs. \item We show through extensive experiments that our framework consistently improves results across a wide range of benchmarks, model types, and context sizes. \item We show that fine-tuning can increase the performance even further, without introducing new training data. \end{itemize}